Introduction to employment contracts, awards and agreements

 This chapter covers a range of topics related to employment conditions, with a particular focus on:

-- the common law employment An agreement that the law will enforce.;
+- the common law employment contract;

 Fair Work Act 2009 (Cth)

-This Act (among other things):
+The FW Act (among other things):

 - sets out most of the rights and duties of employees and employers;